 A wall sign is a sign attached to a wall or painted on or against a flat vertical surface of a structure.
-Note that a mural is considered artwork, not a sign, if it does not contain information relating to a particular business.
 The following signs are considered wall signs:

-- A flat sign on a backing affixed to a wall; - An individual letter, pin-mounted sign installed on a wood frieze board or sign band but not directly installed into a masonry wall; - A painted wall sign, provided that it is painted on a frieze board or on an already painted building wall; and, - Changeable copy sign - Only one sign, not to exceed 4 square feet in area, may be installed for on a building; - It should be located where it does not encroach into the public right-of-way, damage the building or hide building features; - It must be constructed of a durable material (such as wood or metal), in a single color, and may be no more than 4 inches deep; - No part of the sign may be back-lit or internally illuminated.
+- A flat sign on a backing affixed to a wall; - An individual letter, pin-mounted sign installed on a wood frieze board or sign band but not directly installed into a masonry wall; - A painted wall sign, provided that it is painted on a frieze board or on an already painted building wall; and, - Changeable copy sign - Only one sign, not to exceed 4 square feet in area, may be installed for a building; - It should be located where it does not encroach into the public right-of-way, damage the building or hide building features; - It must be constructed of a durable materials (such as wood or metal), in a single color, and may be no more than 4 inches deep; - No part of the sign may be back-lit or internally illuminated.
 The sign case may have subtle external illumination, such as a concealed LED rope or targeted mini spotlight; and, - The sign copy must be changed manually.